techx/hackmit-splash-old/README.md

 Todo
 ----
-PNG fallbacks for SVGs
-nav bar that follows
-collapse FAQ on mobile
+nav bar that follows and is hooked up collapse FAQ on mobile add a final logo at the end hook up form firefox resizing broken

 interactive component
 more decorations
 more pictures
-firefox resizing broken
+PNG fallbacks for SVGs